We occasionally need to buy things for our business, from electronics to clothing, software and stationery. These are our procurement guidelines.

 Cost: As a business, we aim to not spend any more money on stuff than is required to meet our practical needs.
 The only exception to this is where a more socially and/or environmentally responsible product is available, in which case we’ll pay a premium for it if it’s financially viable to do so.

 Payment & Receipts: Where possible, we’ll make the purchase directly with our company card.
 However, as long as the purchase has been agreed in advance, you can buy the item and submit an expense claim.
 File your claim as per our expenses policy, ensuring you give us the original VAT receipt to file in the accounts.

 Hardware, computers and devices: Electronic products have a high environmental impact.
 Therefore aim to buy secondhand equipment with low energy consumption where possible.
 If you can’t find a suitable product within the required timeframe then you can buy a new item, but try to select a manufacturer with good social and environmental standards.

-- Recono.me – a fellow Certified B Corp based in London, who can help source refurbished machines and refursbish or recycle our old ones
+- Recono.me – a fellow Certified B Corp based in London, who can help source refurbished machines and refurbish or recycle our old ones

 - John Lewis for new equipment, due to their socially responsible business practices and extended warranty on electronics